https://www.discovermonisha.com

 2. Until the fourth grade, formal education is not mandatory for children.
 While I have always aspired to find the perfect school for her and occasionally continue my search, we were unable to locate one before she became disillusioned with traditional education.

-3. She has the freedom to return to school whenever she desires, which is why I am actively monitoring her academic progress and ensuring her foundational skills remain strong.
+3. She has the freedom to return to school whenever she wishes, which is why I am actively monitoring her academic progress and ensuring her foundational skills remain strong.

 4. We have charted a path forward, grounded in motivation.
 Our daughter is now gaining a broader understanding of the world through real-life experiences.
 I teach her at home, responding to her questions and introducing concepts as she is ready to learn.